-Resignation Letter Example When the Employee Is Resigning for Personal Reasons
+Resignation Letter Examples When You're Leaving for Personal Reasons

-In many cases, the employee may even share with his or her manager the nature of the personal reasons but choose not to add it to their personnel file.
+In some cases, the employee may opt to share with his or her manager the nature of the personal reasons, but choose not to add it to their personnel file.
 Under these circumstances, the manager should not add the information to the employee file either.

 These are two examples of resignation letters that are proffered for personal reasons.
 Use these resignation letter examples to guide your own resignation from your job for personal reasons.